m4ttsch/omscs-notes-notes/secure-computer-systems/12-distributed-systems-2.md

 Diffie-Hellman key exchange is used to exchange keys from the client and server.
 Both the enclave and the service provider have public keys and certificates so the communication can be secure.

 The client hardware can make a digest of the enclave for attestation.
 This digest is sent to the service provider, who sends it to the Intel Attestation Service (IAS).
-The Intel has worked with the software vendors to get the knowledge it needs to verify the digest using the IAS.
+Intel has worked with the software vendors to get the knowledge it needs to verify the digest using the IAS.
 After verification we feel confident in sending sensitive data to the enclave.